* China PMI beats forecasts, US economic growth revised higher

-European share markets looked set to open firmer, with Eurostoxx 50 futures up 0.4 percent and Germany's DAX ahead by 0.4 percent.
+European share markets opened firmer, with the Eurostoxx 600 up 0.3 percent and London's FTSE, Germany's DAX and France's CAC40 ahead by 0.25 - 0.4 percent.

-In Asia, Japan's Nikkei rose 0.7 percent to its best level in two weeks, helped by a pullback in the yen.
-The index was still down 1.4 percent on the month, however.
+In Asia, Japan's Nikkei closed up 0.7 percent, its best level in two weeks, helped by a pullback in the yen.

-MSCI's broadest index of Asia-Pacific shares outside Japan edged down 0.1 percent, leaving it a modest 0.3 percent firmer for the month so far.
+MSCI's broadest index of Asia-Pacific shares outside Japan edged down 0.1 percent on the day but was a modest 0.3 percent firmer for the month.

 Wall Street had got a boost on Wednesday when data showed the U.S. economy grew at an upwardly revised 3 percent annualised pace in the second quarter, courtesy of robust consumer spending and strong business investment.